LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 Refer to the list of parameters found in [Save Your Information](#save-your-information).
 This is the time you will enter these items.

-Take a calming breath.
+:person_in_lotus_position: Take a calming breath.
 This next part requires care.

 * Once you enter and save a secret value, you will not be able to view what you just entered, so check carefully before you hit `Add Secret` to save it
     * You can replace the value for any secret later - you just can't see what you entered before